Preliminary 2014 Info - SUBJECT to CHANGE

 If you do not have access to the internet or are unable to make payment of the $110 entry fee by credit card, contact either your Sectional Endorser for assistance or Mark Riley at firstname.lastname@example.org 269.337.7079.
 In order to ensure timely registration, please contact your Sectional Endorser or Mark Riley on or before July 3.

 The selection of a singles player into the Nationals (except Wild Cards) is done by computer after the entries close for each division (Boys' 18s and 16s).
-Selection for the singles draw will be posted as soon as the USTA makes the entry selections and will be posted to the Tournament's USTA TennisLink Home Page and also to ustaboys.com.
+Selection for the Singles Draw will be posted as soon as the USTA makes the entry selections and will be posted to the Tournament's USTA TennisLink Home Pages and also to the ustaboys.com website.

 • Wild Cards

 Up to eight Wild Cards for each division (Boys’ 18s & 16s) may be granted for The Nationals.
 The tournament does not have applications - players are to complete the online application.
 The USTA Regulations have changed with respect to Wild Cards.
 Applications are no longer due on the entry deadline.
 They are now due to the Director of Junior Competition no later than five days after the entry deadline.
 This will allow a player to wait to learn if he has been accepted into the tournament before he submits his Wild Card application.
 Applications, however, may still be submitted on or before the entry deadline.

 After the application deadline, the Wild Card Committee will meet to select Wild Cards, if any.
 Wild Card recipients will be notified by the USTA Director of Junior Competition.
 Wild Card recipients will need to make arrangements with the tournament to pay their entry fee.